ChristofSchwarz/silly/README.md

  - 2019 https://www.youtube.com/watch?v=risl1RTplzw
  - 2020

+Included in 2020: The PacMan Chart, the Minecraft Chart, the Tetris Chart, the Empire State Chart, the Country Lane Chart, the London Bridge Chart, the Earth Rotation Chart, The Spiderweb Chart, the "Kranz" Chart, the Mandelbrot Chart, and the Qlik Guru Picture.

 The app shown in the video is attached here as .zip (unzip first then import in QMC or export to `My Documents\Qlik\Sense\Apps`)